irods/python-irodsclient/README.md

 Getting and setting permissions
 -------------------------------

-We can find the ID's of all the collections writable (ie having "modify" ACL) by, but not owned by, alice (or even alice\#otherZone):
+We can find the ID's of all the collections writable (i.e. having a "modify" ACL) by, but not owned by, alice (or even alice\#otherZone):

 ```python
 >>> from irods.models import Collection,CollectionAccess,CollectionUser,User